vedant-2001/F_score_stats/README.md

 # F_score_strategy
-Read about the details of the trading strategy and implemented the same using python.
-Backtesting-still in progress.
+Implementation of the strategy using python.Webscraped data from yahoo finance using BeautifulSoup Backtesting-still in progress.